ut-osa/ingens/README.md

 ## Components

-/linux-4.3.0-ingens : Ingens Linux kernel.
+linux-4.3.0-ingens : Ingens Linux kernel

-ingens.diff : Kernel (based on kernel v4.3.0) patches of Ingens.
+ingens.diff : Kernel (based on v4.3.0) patches of Ingens

-/scripts : experiement script
+scripts : experiment scripts

-/programs : Various programs and tools for experiments
+programs : Various programs and tools for experiments

-/benchmarks : some benchmarks used in the paper (To be uploaded)
+benchmarks : some benchmarks used in the paper (To be uploaded)

 ## Parameters